Co-founder of Microsoft Corp.

 Microsoft solidified its industry dominance in the mid-1990s by combining Windows with its other applications into "suites" and persuading leading computer makers to preload their software on every computer they sold.
 The strategy worked so well that by 1999 Microsoft was posting sales of $19.7 billion, and Gates' personal wealth had grown to a phenomenal $90 billion.

 In November 1999, a U.S. District Court ruled that Microsoft indeed had a monopoly in the market for desktop-computer operating systems.
 The court also found that Microsoft engaged in tactics aimed at snuffing out any innovation that threatened its dominance of the multibillion-dollar computer industry.
-A federal mediator was appointed to oversee "voluntary" settlement talks between the government and the software giant.
-(As of press time, a settlement had not yet been reached.)
+A court settlement was approved in 2002 with Microsoft consenting to curb some of its objectionable practices.
+Microsoft has since been the focus of antitrust actions from the European Commission and private litigants.

 Attempting to explain his tremendous success, industry experts have pointed out that there are really two Bill Gateses.
 One is a consummate computer geek who can "hack code" with the best of them.
 The other is a hard-driven businessman who, unlike most of his fellow Silicon Valley superstars, took readily to commerce and has an innate instinct for the marketplace.
 This combination enabled Gates to see what his competitors could not.
 While they were focusing on selling software, Gates was focusing on setting standards, first with MS-DOS and later with Windows.
 The standards he helped set shaped the modern computer industry and will continue to influence its growth well into the next century.